-You will also be responsible for a range of crucially important documents.
-From contracts and leases to transfers and mortgages, your drafting, negotiating and reviewing skills will be put to the test if you choose to become a Conveyancer.
+You will also be responsible for a range of crucial documents.
+From contracts and leases to transfers and mortgages, your drafting, negotiating, and reviewing skills will be put to the test.

-• Counselling private and commercial clients and dealing with any legal setbacks for them as they embark on the buying and selling process
+• Counselling private and commercial clients, dealing with any legal setbacks for them as they embark on the buying and selling process.

-• Gathering property information through liaison with estate agents, solicitors, lenders and local authorities
+• Gathering property information through liaising with estate agents, solicitors, lenders, and local authorities.

-• Drafting contracts, leases and transfer documents, ensuring they are signed by all relevant parties and exchanged
+• Drafting contracts, leases, and transfer documents, ensuring they are signed by all relevant parties and exchanged on schedule.

-If you want to become a Conveyancer and are not already a qualified Solicitor, you must pass a set of exams set by the Council for Licensed Conveyancers (CLC).
-Depending on your level of qualification and education, you may be exempt from certain modules of the course.
+If you want to become a Conveyancer and you are not already a Qualified Solicitor, you must pass a set of exams set by the Council for Licensed Conveyancers (CLC).
+Depending on your level of qualification and education, you may be exempt from certain course modules.

 The CLC also offers a Conveyancing Technician course, accepting school and college-leavers with no prior experience who aspire to a career in law.
 This course is equally valuable for those considering a career change.